Fully Convolutional Line Parsing: Experiments

 In this section, we verify the effectiveness of our proposed method through extensive experiments.
 All of the experiments are performed on the ShanghaiTech dataset~\cite{huang2018learning} and structural AP are reported.

 In Table~\ref{tab:ablation_train}, we analyze the choices of different training designs.
-Firstly, we show that using focal loss can improve the performance by about 1 point for all metrics, by comparing Table~\ref{tab:ablation_train} row (a) and (b).
+Firstly, we show that using focal loss can improve the performance by about 1 point for all metrics, by comparing Table~\ref{tab:ablation_train} row (a) and (c).
 This is because the line centers only occupy a small portion of the image, thus the ratio between positive and negative samples is very small.
 In this case, focal loss is effective on addressing this problem.
 Secondly, we show the effectiveness of our proposed rotation and expansion data augmentation.
-In Table~\ref{tab:ablation_train} (c) and (d), adding rotation and expansion augmentation leads to an improvement of about 1 point and 3 points, respectively.
+In Table~\ref{tab:ablation_train} (b) to (g), the adding of rotation and expansion augmentation leads to an improvement of about 1 point and 3 points, respectively.
 These results show that by augmenting the data with different geometric transformations, one can obtain a more effective line detector that generalizes better.

 Next, we show the influence of different inference strategies.
 The results are shown in Table~\ref{tab:ablation_inference}.
 In entry (a), our method achieves 61.5 sAP${}^{5}$ using the original hard NMS in~\cite{zhou2019end}.
 Next, we apply the SoftNMS in Equation~\eqref{eq:SoftNMS} and the result improves by 2 points to 63.5.
 This is because at this stage, only point information is utilized.
 Thus there may be different lines with close center locations that are mistakenly removed.
 Setting a lower confidence instead of completely deleting such lines maintains the potential to recover such mistakes.
 Next, we show that using the StructNMS can further improve the performance by 1 point since such mechanism takes the whole line into consideration.
 Combining these two new NMS mechanisms improves 3 points over the original pipeline.